 Personal Life & Recognitions

-Dr. Hruza lives in Saint Louis, MO with his wife Dr. Carrie Hruza, optometrist, and their Afghan Hound named Skye.
+Dr. Hruza has lived for three decades in Saint Louis County, MO with his wife Dr. Carrie Hruza, optometrist, and their Afghan Hound named Skye.
 The Hruzas blended family includes three daughters and one son who has disabilities.
+They have attended Forsyth, Crossroads, St. Gerard Majella, Visitation, Ladue Horton Watkins and MICDS Schools.